-How to Correctly Introduce New Pets to the Family
+How To Guide: Correctly Introducing New Pets to the Family

 Anyone who has had a dog or cat knows that sometimes, much like people, new pets don't always get along with the other members of the family - human or four-legged.
 Fights can break out in the worst cases, which can lead to hospital bills or even death.
 Introducing the new members of the family in a safe and controlled manned, therefore, is extremely important.
 For the current family pets, children, and even owner safety.
 Not to mention being able to accept the new member into the family.